-Key Lime Soda Pound Cake: Take on a 7-Up pound cake using key lime soda.
-Filled with sprinkles and key lime juice and topped with white chocolate and more sprinkles.
+This Key Lime Soda Pound Cake is made with sprinkles and key lime juice and topped with white chocolate coating and more sprinkles.

 For the first time ever using this pan the cake stuck and came out with small chunks missing.

 I thought, I guess I will remake it tomorrow.

 Then I stopped and realized…this cake is my life right now.

 But when the EMT’s ran the EKG’s there was no sign of a heart attack.

 They still took him to the hospital obviously because he looked horrible and was having chest pain.

 But they were in no rush and seemed to think he was in no danger.

 Lucky for us the hospital is about 3 minutes by ambulance from the rink.

 Not just a hospital, but a cardiac hospital.